Charles06x/CondorLabs-Frontend-Test/README.md

 The application is fed with the data extracted of the API, also developed by me, that can be found in the following link: https://github.com/Charles06x/CondorLabs-Backend-Test

+# Requirements
+This App requires the API URL to be set in a .env file, with the following name:
+REACT_APP_API_BASE_URL= <API_URL>

+Versions that ensure the correct execution: node version: 8.12.0 npm version: 6.4.1

 ### Before running the ``(npm | yarn) start``, it is recommended to run the ``npm install`` command

 ## Available Scripts